wp-plugins/favicon-by-realfavicongenerator/README.txt

 5. You can also trigger RealFaviconGenerator's favicon checker, to make sure your favicon is correctly setup.

 == Changelog ==

+= 1.2.2 =

+- Fix for the 403 issue with HostGator hosting service (http://wordpress.org/support/topic/403-error-when-generating-favicon).

 = 1.2.1 =